cupools/dinosaur/README.md

 # Dinosaur

-An Experimental demo with CreateJS.
+An experimental demo with CreateJS.

 ## Install